grafana/grafana-infinity-datasource/docs/sources/csv.md

 CSV URL : `https://thingspeak.com/channels/38629/feed.csv`

-In the example below, we are using a CSV file from ThingSpeak traffic analysis.
-As you can see in the screenshot, you can visualize the CSV as a table using just the URL.
+The following example uses a CSV file from ThingSpeak traffic analysis.
+In the following screenshot, visualizes the CSV as a table using just the URL.

 ![image](https://user-images.githubusercontent.com/153843/108428461-8465da00-7236-11eb-8769-b1c145cbe203.png#center)